ClinicianFOCUS/clinicianfocus-installer/docs/how_to_install.rst

 ^^^^^^^^^^^^^^^^

 - The installation requires sufficient disk space for the selected models.
-- Ensure internet connectivity for downloading model.
+- Ensure internet connectivity for downloading the model.